Seiya Suzuki Preview, Player Props: Cubs vs. Reds

-The Chicago Cubs, including Seiya Suzuki (.405 on-base percentage in past 10 games, 69 points above season-long percentage), battle starting pitcher Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Friday at 1:10 PM ET.
+On Saturday, Seiya Suzuki (.553 slugging percentage in past 10 games, including one home run) and the Chicago Cubs face the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
+First pitch is at 6:40 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Brewers.
+In his most recent game he had a one-hit performance (1-for-4) against the Reds.

 Seiya Suzuki Game Info & Props vs. the Reds